hargoniX/master/thesis/thesis.typ

 ```
 As we can see in the definition of `map`, the higher-order argument `f` always remains fixed in
 recursive calls.
 For this reason, Nunchaku decides to create a copy of `map`, specialized on the
 `add Z` function.
-This transformation turns the problem into an entirely first order one:
+This transformation turns the problem into an entirely first-order one:
 ```nun
 rec map_spec : list -> list :=
   map_spec Nil = Nil;